Jabbol/DBM-Projects/Raw Data Server - Raw Data System/README.md

   `forcedeletepost <rawdata id> <reason>`, `fdeletepost <rawdata id> <reason>`
 ####
 - **Adding or Removing Someone to the Force Whitelist** [`forcewhitelist.json`](/Raw%20Data%20Server%20-%20Raw%20Data%20System/Commands/forcewhitelist.json)
-  _Allows a person with the MANAGE_GUILD Permission to add someone to the whitelist for using force commands._
+  _Allows a person with the MANAGE_GUILD permission to add someone to the whitelist for using force commands or remove them.
+This is a toggle command, so doing it once will add them, twice will remove them._
   `forcewhitelist <user id>`, `forcewhitelist <mention>`
 ####
 </p></details>